-In the last year, 600 members of the school community undertook a sponsored walk to raise fund for Guide Dogs for the Blind and the new climbing wall; 100 fathers and sons took part in the BPS Grand Prix Go Karting event; parents and teachers and even the Headmaster jumped out of an airplane at 15,000 feet to raise funds for the Parachute Regiment Charities.
+In recent years, 600 members of the school community undertook a sponsored walk to raise funds for Guide Dogs for the Blind; 150 fathers and sons took part in the BPS Grand Prix Go Karting event; parents, teachers and even the Headmaster jumped out of an airplane at 15,000 feet to raise funds for the Parachute Regiment Charities.

 Pre- and post-school day arrangements have been extended to cater for working parents.
-A breakfast club is available for our oldest nursery pupils right the way through the school from 7.00am.
+A breakfast club is available from 7am for pupils over the age of 3 ½ years.
 After school care is available until 6.00pm for pupils under 7 years old and until 6.30pm for Prep Department boys.

 Active Parent Body